DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/schedule.md

 ## Wednesday

-- Listen to Ambisonics projects
+- Listen to binaural projects
 - [Cinema's Hidden Multi-channel history and the origins of digital surround](../lectures/week-6/cinema-sound-history/)

 ## Friday